Ludovic Jullien picture

 Pioneers in Light-controlled biology

-At the École Normale Supérieure in Paris, chemists Ludovic Jullien, Isabelle Aujard, and Thomas Le Saux have long been fascinated by the potential of light to precisely control biological processes.
-Their collaborative efforts have led to the development of innovative tools that allow researchers to manipulate protein activity with spatial and temporal precision.
+At the École Normale Supérieure in Paris, chemists Ludovic Jullien, Isabelle Aujard, and Thomas Le Saux share a deep interest in a powerful idea: controlling biology with light.
+Their work, at the crossroads of organic synthesis and cellular biology, has led to the design of chemical tools that allow researchers to manipulate protein activity at exactly the right time, and in exactly the right place.

 Ludovic Jullien, Isabelle Aujard & Thomas Le Saux